embracenothing/yplusplus/README.md

 Entering prefire loads Anubis by default. (edit the end of y++/ypre.cfg to change this)

-- Map 1: Ancient
+- map 1: Ancient
-- Map 2: Nuke
+- map 2: Nuke
-- Map 3: Overpass
+- map 3: Overpass
-- Map 4: Vertigo
+- map 4: Vertigo
 -
 (Change which maps keys 1-4 load by editing y++/binds/binds_ypre.cfg, there is also an option to specify binds for next/previous map and just cycle between them)